jns-w/table-dat/README.md

 # Xplorer

-XPLL's web application for exploring the blockchain.
+Web application for exploring the blockchain.

 ## Getting Started